Mum slammed for admitting she plucks her baby's eyebrows for 'aesthetic reasons'

 A mum has come under fire after admitting she plucked her 15-month-old daughter's eyebrows for "aesthetic reasons".

-The woman took to Reddit's Am I The Asshole? forum to ask for advice after her friend's reaction to the news made her feel "insecure".
+The woman took to Reddit to ask for advice after her friend's reaction to the news made her feel "insecure".

 "I gave birth 15 months ago to a beautiful baby girl.
 She's always been hairy.